perrybutler/id3taglibrary/README.md

 Trying to maintain a song library in Windows Media Player can be frustrating, and here's why...

-The official ID3 spec treats embedded artwork on a *per-song* basis.
+The official ID3 spec treats artwork on a *per-song* basis.
 Every mp3 file in a folder or album can have it’s own unique artwork embedded in the mp3 file itself so that it’s portable without needing other jpg files, and software such as WinAmp will display the artwork for each mp3 file properly.
-However, Windows Media Player treats album artwork differently, by storing the artwork as hidden jpg files in the same folder as the mp3 files.
+However, Windows Media Player treats artwork differently, by storing the artwork as hidden jpg files in the same folder as the mp3 files.

 Windows Media Player 7 names the hidden jpg files **AlbumArtSmall.jpg**, **AlbumArtLarge.jpg** and **Folder.jpg**.
 You can only have one set of these in a folder, hence one set of artwork per folder.
 What if you organized your music in such a way where you had a folder containing hit singles from several different artists?
 Windows Media Player ends up using the artwork from a single mp3 file for the entire set of mp3 files in that folder.